There Is No Hell (part 6), Conclusion

 Most notably, Edward Fudge from the Bering Drive Church of Christ in Houston, wrote a book in the early 1990s entitled “The Fire That Consumes”.

-“The Fire That Consumes” is universally recognized among all biblical scholars to be the most comprehensive and authoritative book on the subject of “annihilationism” or “conditionalism” ever written.
+“The Fire That Consumes” is recognized among biblical scholars to be the most comprehensive and authoritative book on the subject of “annihilationism” or “conditionalism” ever written.

 Where I am only able to deal with some of the issues in a very cursory fashion, Edward Fudge deals with it all in an extremely nuanced and comprehensive way.